MonPlan/api-simulator/README.md

 # fake-site-down

-API Server to Test out Broken Routes
+API Server to simulate broken routes as status codes.
+Awesome for Frontend Developement

 Try it out at: https://fake-site-down-xerzpgkvco.now.sh